rliuzzi/uuid-manager/README.md

 cd $HOME/git/
 git clone git@github.com:rliuzzi/uuid-manager.git
 ```

+- If you haven't already done so, [install Java 8 JDK] (https://java.com/en/download/)

 ### Change files to point to your project keeping in mind there is "Context" idea:
 - You can change the enum Context file to use your project contexts.
 - GitProject should point to your repos.